vicramon/ember-tutorial/chapters/ember-object-flow.md

 This is what I call the Ember Object Flow.
 When a route is activated it flows downwards to its associated objects.

-Now that you understand the flow of objects in the Ember system, I'm going to provide brief overview of each one.
+Now that you understand the flow of objects in the Ember system I'm going to provide brief overview of each one.